 Michael D. Capellas has served on our Board of Directors since May 4, 2021.
 Mr. Capellas has also been a member of the Board of Directors of Cisco Systems, Inc. ("Cisco") since January 2006 and currently serves as Cisco's lead independent director.
 Mr. Capellas also currently serves as the Chairman of the Board of Directors of Flex Ltd. Mr. Capellas has served as founder and Chief Executive Officer of Capellas Strategic Partners since November 2012.
 He served as Chair of the Board of VCE Company, LLC ("VCE") from January 2011 until November 2012 and as Chief Executive Officer of VCE from May 2010 to September 2011.
 Mr. Capellas was the Chair and Chief Executive Officer of First Data Corporation from September 2007 to March 2010.
 From November 2002 to January 2006, he served as Chief Executive Officer of MCI, Inc. ("MCI"), previously WorldCom.
 From November 2002 to March 2004, he was also Chair of the Board of WorldCom, and he continued to serve as a member of the board of directors of MCI until January 2006.
 Mr. Capellas left MCI as planned in early January 2006 upon its acquisition by Verizon Communications Inc. Previously, Mr. Capellas was President of Hewlett-Packard Company ("Hewlett-Packard") from May 2002 to November 2002.
-Before the merger of Hewlett-Packard and Compaq Computer Corporation ("Compaq") in May 2002, Mr. Capellas was President and Chief Executive Officer of Compaq, a position he had held since September 2000.
+Before the merger of Hewlett-Packard and Compaq Computer Corporation ("Compaq") in May 2002, Mr. Capellas was President and Chief Executive Officer of Compaq, a position he had held since July 1999, and Chair of the Board of Compaq, a position he had held since September 2000.
 Mr. Capellas held earlier positions as Chief Information Officer and Chief Operating Officer of Compaq.
 Mr. Capellas previously served as the independent lead director of MuleSoft, Inc., and as a director of Elliot Opportunity II Corp.